 Three people found dead in Gunnison County identified

 GUNNISON, Colo.
-(KKCO) - The remains from three badly decomposed bodies found in a remote camping area in Gunnison County have been identified.
+(KJCT) - The remains from three badly decomposed bodies found in a remote camping area in Gunnison County have been identified.

 The Gunnison County Coroner’s Office tells our sister station KKTV that two sisters in their early 40s and a 14-year-old boy were the victims.
 The sisters were identified as 42-year-old Rebecca Vance and 41-year-old Christine Vance.
 The 14-year-old was identified as Rebecca Vance’s son.
 His name is not being released because of his age.